linsam/netnsfinder/README.md

   short-lived task in a container that no longer exists after it is displayed.

+* If a process is holding a file descriptor for a network namespace, but is not part of that namespace, and the namespace isn't bind-mounted anywhere, this program won't find it.

 # Future work

 On the upside, with current kernels it seems impossible to bind-mount a mount